w3f/polkadot-wiki/docs/general/constants-variables.md

 <TabItem value="polkadot">

-:::info What to do with my DOT
+:::info What to do with DOT

 - __<RPC network="polkadot" path="consts.balances.existentialDeposit" defaultValue={10000000000} filter="humanReadable"/>:__
   the minimum balance required to have an active account on Polkadot Network.
 If your account